Carrosserie Hess

 Carrosserie HESS AG is a bus, trolleybus and commercial vehicle manufacturer based in Bellach, Switzerland.
-Their products can be found operating in several countries, including the United States and Canada.
+Their products can be found operating in several countries, including the United States, Canada and Australia.

 History

 The company was founded in 1882, when Heinrich Hess set up business in Solothurn to build customised car bodies.
 The company first began building buses in 1919, and production reverted to aluminium products in 1933.
 It produced its first trolleybuses in 1940 for the Swiss cities of Basel and Biel/Bienne.
 In 1961, it commenced building of articulated vehicles, some of which were supplied to operators in the United States and Canada in 1975.
 The company soon began to expand, and businesses were set up in Portugal and Australia in 1957 and 1978 respectively.
 The U.S. business was set up in 1996.

-The company began production of low-floor buses and trolleybuses in 1991, and in 2003 built its first double-articulated trolleybuses.
+The company began production of low-floor buses and trolleybuses in 1991, and its first "Swisstrolley" model, built in conjunction with Nutzfahrzeuggesellschaft Arbon & Wetzikon (NAW) and introduced in that year, was one of the first low-floor trolleybus models anywhere.
+In 2003, Hess built the first double-articulated trolleybus in Switzerland, when it built and added a middle section to Geneva articulated trolleybus No. 709 (which was then renumbered 721).
+The experimental addition eventually led to series production at Hess of double-articulated trolleybuses in 2005, for the Geneva trolleybus system, followed the next year by orders from the Zürich trolleybus system and the Lucerne trolleybus system.